onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

    - the script will define the `SCENARIOS`,
    - run both `baseline` and `guided` evaluators,
-   - compute per scenario metrics and tension scores,
+   - compute per-scenario metrics and tension scores,
    - assemble the `DataFrame`,
    - print a compact summary block,
    - and draw a simple tension plot.